-ELSO's ECLS Center Certification program designates scope of care for ECLS programs.
+ELSO's ECLS Center Certification program establishes a standard for ECLS programs.
 It is designed to be informative for programs everywhere, while also providing structure and purpose for organizational help on a global scale.
 The program addresses key components that ELSO views essential: ECLS team education and training, policies and procedures, governance, financial management, and research for all institutions aiming to provide safe and accessible ECLS care.

-Quality of care continues to be assessed by ELSO's Center of Excellence program, which has a separate application and award process.
+The ECLS Center Certification is designed to recognize high-quality practice, policy, and program development in Extracorporeal Life Support (ECLS) care.
 ECLS care includes Extracorporeal Membrane Oxygenation (ECMO), Extracorporeal Carbon Dioxide Removal (ECCO2R), Extracorporeal Cardiopulmonary Resuscitation (ECPR), Extracorporeal Interval Support for Organ Retrieval (EISOR), and other forms of life support that utilize an artificial organ to support the patient.
-While the ELSO Center Certification program will evaluate all forms of ECLS, the focus of this program is ECMO - the predominant form of ECLS currently provided.
+While the ELSO Center Certification program will evaluate all forms of ECLS, the focus of this program is ECMO - the most predominant form of ECLS currently provided.

 The ECLS Center Certification will recognize ECLS centers by Patient Population, ECLS Support Type, and ECLS Certification Level.
 Applicant centers will designate their desired Patient Population and ECLS Support Type.
-The Center's Level will be designated by ELSO.
+The Center's Level will be designated by ELSO as part of the Application and Site Visit.